dd-dos/VideoProcessingFramework/README.md

 ```

 ## Testing
-You have to host a Janus server first.
-Don't know what it is?
-Why so weak?
+You have to host a Janus server first (to stream using WebRTC).
 - Decode rtsp stream using ffmpeg.
 Reconfig `DecodeRTSP_ffmpeg.py` if needed:
 ```
 python DecodeRTSP_ffmpeg.py